PatchworkOS 321f6ec

 All in all, this algorithm would not be a viable replacement for existing algorithms, but for PatchworkOS, it serves its purpose very efficiently.

-VMM Doxygen Documentation
+VMM Documentation

-Paging Doxygen Documentation
+Paging Documentation

 Shell Utilities

-Patchwork includes its own shell utilities designed around its file flags system.
+PatchworkOS includes its own shell utilities designed around its file flags system, when file flags are used we also demonstrate the short form.
 Included is a brief overview with some usage examples.
 For convenience the shell utilities are named after their POSIX counterparts, however they are not drop-in replacements.

 <tt>touch</tt>